BakkerGames/GRIF/GRIF/DETAILS.md

 `goto(x)`

 Another handy function for moving the player to a specified room.
-It might have logic for adding 1 to the number of moves and running `@look` afterwards.
+It might have logic for incrementing the number of moves and running `@look` afterwards.

 ## InChannel and OutChannel Queues

 Scripts often need to send commands to GRIF or to get information from the player or the outside world.
-There are two queues used for these purposes, called InChannel and OutChannel for sending data into and out of DAGS.
+There are two queues used for these purposes, called InChannel and OutChannel, for sending data into and out of DAGS.
 Queues are lists of information in a first-in, first-out format.

 OutChannel is used by game scripts to send information to GRIF.
 These are specific values which GRIF will look for as special commands, or values starting with `@` indicating DAGS scripts to be run.